The page covers:

 (left) The Emperor delivering a speech; (right) other details of the large panels

 The decoration was completed by four large panels depicting episodes of the Parthian wars.
 They are very worn out.
-You may wish to compare this arch to another arch dedicated to Septimius Severus at Leptis Magna, his hometown and Thamugadi in Algeria and to the earlier arch at Orange.
+You may wish to compare this monument to arches built by Septimius Severus at Leptis Magna, his hometown and Thamugadi in Algeria and to the earlier arch at Orange.
 In 303 columns were erected to celebrate the Tetrarchy near the arch; only the base of one of them was found.

-Tempio di Saturno (left) and Tempio di Vespasiano (right); between them Vicus Capitolinus, the ancient street which led to the top of the hill (on its right side
+Tempio di Saturno (left) and Tempio di Vespasiano (right); between them Clivus Capitolinus, the ancient street which led to the top of the hill (on its right side

 Portico degli Dei Consenti); the podium of Tempio della Concordia is partly visible in the lower right corner

 cannot trust much to the objects of the Roman